SouthernUncle/coffee.dev/README.md

 Button to create coffee from roaster page
 Add create buttons to roaster and coffee index pages URLs with names instead of DB ids
+Delete and edit buttons on user's reviews (coffee show) 404 on ModelNotFound/NotFoundHttp/MethodNotAllowed

 ##Site Plan:
 LEMP+J stack